Justice Surya Kant takes oath as 53rd Chief Justice of India

 Take your experience further with Premium access.
 Thought-provoking Opinions, Expert Analysis, In-depth Insights and other Member Only BenefitsJustice Surya Kant, the senior-most judge of the Supreme Court, was on Monday sworn in as the 53rd Chief Justice of India (CJI).

-President Draupadi Murmu administered the oath of office to Justice Kant in Hindi at a brief ceremony at Rashtrapati Bhavan here at 10 am.
+President Draupadi Murmu administered the oath of office to Justice Kant in Hindi at a brief ceremony at the Rashtrapati Bhavan here at 10 am.

 He succeeds Justice BR Gavai, who retired on November 23 after a tenure of a little over six months.
 Justice Gavai had on October 27 recommended Justice Kant’s name as his successor.
 The President on October 30 had appointed Justice Kant as the next CJI.

 The swearing-in ceremony was attended by Vice-President CP Radhakrishnan, Prime Minister Narendra Modi, Lok Sabha Speaker Om Birla, Defence Minister Rajnath Singh, Home Minister Amit Shah, several Union ministers, Haryana Chief Minister Nayab Singh Saini, former Vice-President Jagdeep Dhankhar, outgoing CJI Gavai, sitting and former judges of the Supreme Court, and dignitaries from the fields of law and politics.
-Chief justices/judges of Nepal, Bhutan, Sri Lanka, Mauritius, Malaysia, Brazil and Kenya were also present, sources said.

-Justice Kant also said he would prioritise the setting up of Constitution Benches to dispose of important constitutional questions, which could help clear hundreds of cases pending before high courts.
+Justice Kant has said that tackling the huge pendency of cases and encouraging mediation as an alternative dispute resolution mechanism would be his priorities.
+“Mediation can be a game changer (in reducing pendency),” he said.
+The CJI has also talked about prioritising setting up of Constitution Benches to dispose of important constitutional questions, which could help clear hundreds of cases pending before high courts.

-Born on February 10, 1962, in a middle-class family in Hisar district of Haryana, Justice Kant obtained a bachelor’s degree in law in 1984 from Maharishi Dayanand University, Rohtak.
+Born on February 10, 1962, in a middle-class family in Hisar district of Haryana, Justice Kant obtained a Bachelor’s degree in law in 1984 from Maharishi Dayanand University, Rohtak.
 He later secured the distinction of standing ‘first-class first’ in his Master’s degree in law in 2011 from Kurukshetra University.
+He earned the distinction of being appointed the youngest Advocate-General of Haryana on July 7, 2000, at the age of 38.

 He was appointed as a judge of the Punjab and Haryana High Court on January 9, 2004, and assumed charge of the office of the Chief Justice of the High Court of Himachal Pradesh on October 5, 2018.